INSIDE: All you need to know about visiting Namco London with Kids.

 If you are in London on a rainy day with absolutely nothing else to do, and you want to kill a bit of time playing Namco arcade games at this Namco Southbank arcade games hotspot, the kids will love you forever!

-Looking for More London Museums for Kids & Things to do in London?
+Looking for More Things to do near London Eye?